London to Geneva, Lausanne, Zurich or Basel from £78

 About the 20-minute connections between Eurostar & ICEs at Brussels Midi

 The slick 20-minute connection in Brussels between Eurostar and an onward ICE, sometimes a little less than this, is usually a recognised connection which lots of people make.
-It's not usually a problem, especially if you use the Brussels Midi short cut between platforms.
+It's not usually a problem.

 Even though the system sells you separate tickets either side of Brussels, you are protected by the Railteam Promise/HOTNAT so if there's a delay and you miss the connection you will be allowed to travel on later onwards trains at no extra charge.